abarbour/irisws/README.md

 #  ..- attr(*, "channels")= int 4
 ~~~~~

-The data returned -- in this case a raster object -- can be accessed
+The data loaded into `w` -- in this case an object with class `"nativeRaster"` -- can be accessed
 with the `querydata` method:

 ~~~~~{.R}